cl-ement05/ZCrypt/README.md

 # ZCrypt
 ## Features
-* ZCrypt is a basic user-friendly interactive python program which can crypt a message along with the name of its sender and receiever
+* ZCrypt is a user-friendly interactive python program which can crypt a message along with the name of its sender and reciever
 * ZCrypt can of course decrypt what was encrypted
 *  A settings page which offers some customization for the user such as changing date format, showing warnings...
-* Custom symmetric encryption algorithm (details in explained in [Manual](Beta/Manual.txt))
+* Custom symmetric encryption algorithm (see [Manual](UserManual.md) for details)
-* I will try to add support for crypting with RSA in next months
+* I will try to add support for crypting with RSA soon

 Feel free to commit improvements and enjoy !